University-of-Mons/sismic-tutorial/sismic-tutorial.md

 #### Composite states

-If we look further in the statechart, each parallel state contains a composite state.
-The one in Car is Moving which is composed of 4 nested states.
-The initial state in the composite state is Accelerating.
-It is declared as follows.
+If we look deeper in the statechart, each parallel state contains several substates, of which some or basic states and some are composite states.
+For example, the parallel state Car contains two basic states Engine_off and Stationary_Vehicle, and one composite substate Moving.
+This composite state is itself composed of 4 nested substates, of which the initial one is Accelerating.
+This is declared as follows.

+[TOM: I only count 3 nested substates, since I do not really consider the history state as a "real" substate.
+According to UML terminology it is a kind of "pseudo-state" that has a very specific behaviour.]

 | <img src="figures/car-composite-states.png"> | <img src="figures/car-composite-states-yaml.png"> |
 |----------------------------------------------|----------------------------------------------------|

 #### States & transitions

+[TOM: Doesn't it make more sense to talk about the "basic states" first, and only later the "composite states"?]

-Now that the complex states has been defined, we can move on to the basic states.
-These ones are defined by their names, their external transitions (optionnal) and an on-entry code (optionnal).
+Now that the composite states has been defined, we can move on to the basic states.
+These ones are defined by their names, their (optional) external transitions and an (optional) on-entry event.
 Code execution in states will be discussed in the next section.
 Here is an example of transitions' definition.

 | <img src="figures/transition.png"> | <img src="figures/transitions-yaml.png"> |
 |------------------------------------|-------------------------------------------|